ghrgriner/anki-stats/README.md

 but we mention its existence so that readers will understand what these terms refer to when [searching for add-ons on AnkiWeb](https://ankiweb.net/shared/addons).

-That being said, below are two example add-ons that provide custom figures in the new statistics window and the legacy statistics window.
+That being said, below are two example add-ons that add custom figures to the new statistics window and the legacy statistics window.

 **Disclaimer**: We did not author these add-ons and we have not